 It’s no secret to anyone that businesses build their reputations and bottom lines on providing personalized service.
 A great way to bolster your efforts there is to incorporate text-based customer service into your channel offering.
 It’s fast, cheap, and highly popular with customers.
 And as you can see from the above, it’s easy to implement.

-ReadStart a text marketing campaign or have a 1-on-1 conversation today.
+Start a text marketing campaign or have a 1-on-1 conversation today.
 It's risk free.
-Sign up for a 14-day trial and get access to all of our features.
+Sign up for a free 14-day trial today to see SimpleTexting in action.